AtharvGangwar48/Smart_Preprocessor/README.md

 # Smart Data Pre-processor

 ## Overview
 The **Smart Data Pre-processor** is a web-based tool designed to simplify the process of cleaning and visualizing datasets for Machine Learning (ML) and Deep Learning (DL) models.
-This application allows users to upload CSV files, automate data cleaning, and visualize the results without requiring any programming skills.
+This application allows users to upload CSV files, and automate data cleaning without requiring any programming skills.

 ## Table of Contents
 - [Features](#features)